 Gain insights to help your business improve

 Make better ecommerce inventory decisions using ShipBob’s free analytics and reporting tool.
-ShipBob’s software syncs up with your ecommerce store to bring all of the most important information together in one place.
+ShipBob’s software syncs up with your ecommerce store to bring all of the most important information together in one place to give you on-demand distribution metrics.
 You can gets answers to important questions like:

 - Which shipping methods do my customers choose most often?